Kariz (Qanat) in Iran; Technical Features & Cultural Aspects

 The people involved in digging and maintaining kariz systems or qanats are called Moqannies.
 They suffer great inconvenience to perform their laborious jobs.

 They carry castor-oil lamps to test the ventilation underground.
 If the air does not keep the flame alight another shaft is drilled.
 They clear the deposited sediments formed by minerals at the bottom of the aqueducts.
-At any cases of incurred damages, nothing can be done without such people; meaning water would not be accessible in the kariz-water-supplied settlements.
+In any case of incurred damages, nothing can be done without such people; meaning water would not be accessible in the kariz-water-supplied settlements.

-Damages could be the falling in of the ceiling of aqueducts or walls of shafts, the accumulation of sediments, sands or mud in the underground galleries, the blockage of subterranean waterways, etc. It is worth notifying that the moqannies from Yazd have always been famous for their skills to work professionally on qanat projects.
+Damages could be the falling in of the ceiling of aqueducts or walls of shafts, the accumulation of sediments, sands, or mud in the underground galleries, the blockage of subterranean waterways, etc. It is worth notifying that the moqanies from Yazd have always been famous for their skills to work professionally on qanat projects.